jreades/popchange/README.md

 ### Create the Directory Structure

 Under the `popchange` directory the `setup.R` script will create a set of data directories; these are not found in git because of the volumes associated with extracting and processing OSM, OS & NSPL features.
-The layout is:

-- `popchange/       # The repo`
-  - `no-sync/       # Don't manage content here with Git!`
-    - `OS/          # Source Ordnance Survey data`
-    - `OSM/         # Source OSM data`
-    - `Roads/       # Source Roads data`
-    - `NSPL/        # Source National Statistics Postcode Lookup data`
-    - `voronoi/     # Output voronoi polygons (if used)`
-    - `grid/        # Output gridded coverage of regions`
-    - `tmp/         # Output intermediate outputs from OSM processing`
-    - `integration/ # Output integration of grid with OSM, NSPL, and Roads data`
-    - `final/       # Final outputs for each region`

 ### Downloading the Open Data